-Chickpeas, Beans and Peas
+Chickpeas, Beans, and Peas

-"Roasted chickpeas, beans and peas are a great way to satisfy saltier cravings.
+"Roasted chickpeas, beans, and peas are a great way to satisfy saltier cravings.
 The Food Doctor bean mix and Brave Foods peas are the best," says Hope.

 Naturally Salty Snacks

 Salt cravings could mean that you're dehydrated; therefore, it's best to drink a couple of glasses of water first to see if the craving subsides.
-If you just can't kick your salt craving, Hope suggests opting for naturally salty foods such as olives, anchovies and seaweed.
+If you just can't kick your salt craving, Hope suggests opting for naturally salty foods such as olives, anchovies, and seaweed.

-For a healthy midafternoon snack that'll combat any sweet and salty cravings, Hope recommends a spread of cottage cheese served with sliced apple on an oatcake.
+For a healthy mid-afternoon snack that'll combat any sweet and salty cravings, Hope recommends a spread of cottage cheese served with sliced apple on an oatcake.
 "This is the perfect way to satisfy the sweet and the salty cravings together whilst packing in some water from the apple," advises Hope.

-Popcorn is a great way to satisfy either sweet or savoury cravings.
+Popcorn is a great way to satisfy either sweet or savory cravings.
 "It's important to read the label to make sure you buy a brand which isn't loaded with excess oils, though," suggests Hope.

 Pea Crisps and Hummus

 "Crisps are definitely a weakness of mine," says Libby Limon, nutritional therapist and yoga teacher.
 "I substitute with pea crisps or microwaved poppadums made from chickpea flour.
-These are high-protein, high-fibre options made from healthy legumes.
+These are high-protein, high-fiber options made from healthy legumes.
 Perfect with a dunk of hummus."

-Rye Crackers With Avocado, Cooked Salmon and Cucumber
+Rye Crackers With Avocado, Cooked Salmon, and Cucumber

 "If you are watching your weight, research shows viewing your 'snack' as a mini meal can help prevent overeating," advises Limon.
-"I like to have a couple of rye crackers with avocado, cooked salmon and cucumber for a balanced but filling mini meal."
+"I like to have a couple of rye crackers with avocado, cooked salmon, and cucumber for a balanced but filling mini meal."

 "I'm a big fan of herbal teas," says Gabriela Peacock, nutritionist and founder of GP Nutrition.
-"Redbush, peppermint or ginger tea help with digestion, or if you're craving sweeter treats, then cinnamon is perfect."
+"Redbush, peppermint, or ginger tea help with digestion, or if you're craving sweeter treats, then cinnamon is perfect."